Energy and Emissions

 Currently the effective utilization of energy has become an indisputable priority both in industrial and in municipal spheres.
 In this area it is necessary to prefer a realistic attitude, i.e. to consider dependency on fossil fuels, while at the same time maximizing utilization of renewable sources of energy.

 The course is primarily focused on energy savings and emission reduction in process industry, power industry and municipal sphere.
 The focus of the course reflects the premise: “Produced emissions cannot be destroyed.”
 This also implies the main goal – minimize energy consumption and with that also emission production (CO2, NOx, SOx, …).
 One part of the course is aimed at implementation of energy savings and reduction of pollutants production by means of so called process integration or heat integration based on Pinch Analysis methodology including economic and environmental aspects.
-Another part is focused on introduction to utilities, combined production of heat and power (cogeneration), utility systems, thermodynamic cycles, utilization of wastes and biomass as alternative or renewable sources of energy.
+Another part is focused on combined production of heat and power (cogeneration), utility systems, thermodynamic cycles (both conventional and newly developed), utilization of wastes and biomass as alternative or renewable sources of energy.

 We present modern methods based on a conceptual approach, which is enabled by application of process engineering principles on energetic systems supplying power to both large-scale and small-scale consumers.
 This unique combination lately proved to be effective and is applied both in the Czech Republic and abroad.
 This approach was authored by creators of this course using know-how of top experts from practise.